 - Traditional four-year college or university—$14,880

 A lot of students choose to cover those additional expenses by applying for financial aid.
-In fact, as of 2016-2017, anywhere from 83 to 89 percent of first-time, full-time students taking four-year programs were receiving financial aid.6 And as of 2018, the average college student debt was $29,800.8 You can read this article to learn more about your federal student aid and other financial aid options.
+In fact, as of 2016-2017, anywhere from 83 to 89 percent of first-time, full-time students taking four-year programs were receiving financial aid, according to the National Center for Education Statistics.
+And as of 2018, the average college student debt was $29,800.
+You can read this article to learn more about your federal student aid and other financial aid options.
 You may also want to discover ideas for how to make money in college and uncover high-paying student job possibilities that could help you pay your way through school.

 Saving for the Future

 Whether you are a parent trying to save for your child or a young person preparing for your future, you may be asking questions like "How much will college cost in 10 years?" or "How much will college cost in 20 years?"
 Unfortunately, those aren't straightforward questions to answer.
-However, on average, during the decade from 2008 to 2018, tuition costs at traditional four-year colleges and universities (for in-state students) increased at a rate of 3.1 percent per year beyond inflation.2 The cumulative rate of inflation during that same time was 16.6 percent, which averages out to 1.66 percent per year.9
+However, on average, during the decade from 2008 to 2018, tuition costs at traditional four-year colleges and universities (for in-state students) increased at a rate of 3.1 percent per year beyond inflation, says the College Board report.
+The cumulative rate of inflation during that same time was 16.6 percent, which averages out to 1.66 percent per year.

-The average tuition and fees paid by in-state students attending four-year colleges and universities in the 2018-2019 school year was $10,230.2 So if tuition fees continue to increase at an average rate of 3.1 percent per year plus 1.66 percent for inflation, then you could expect to pay more than $16,000 in tuition and fees by the year 2028, in today's dollars.
+The College Board report notes that the average tuition and fees paid by in-state students attending four-year colleges and universities in the 2018-2019 school year was $10,230.
+So if tuition fees continue to increase at an average rate of 3.1 percent per year plus 1.66 percent for inflation, then you could expect to pay more than $16,000 in tuition and fees by the year 2028, in today's dollars.
 And that amount could increase to almost $26,000 by the year 2038.

 Now, of course, this is a simplified calculation based on historic rates and increases.
 Fortunately, many experts say that the tuition rate increases that have been taking place over the past decade are not sustainable.
 If prices continue increasing at the current rates, then many colleges and universities may begin to find their registration numbers dropping since a lot of students and families will simply not be able to afford the price tag.